Health and Safety Executive: Offshore Safety Division

 The Offshore Safety Division (OSD) was established as a division within HSE in April 1991.
 This was in response to recommendations of the Cullen Inquiry into the Piper Alpha disaster on 6 July 1988.
 At the time of the disaster, the Department of Energy (DEn) was responsible for both production and offshore safety; this was perceived as entailing a conflict of interests.
 Dr Tony Barrell, Director of HSE's Technology and Air Pollution Division was appointed Chief Executive of OSD, having previously been seconded to the DEn to lead the transfer of responsibilities.
 At the same time, Ministerial oversight was transferred from the DEn to the Department of Employment.
 The Offshore Safety Act 1992 made the Mineral Workings (Offshore Installations) Act 1971 and its subsidiary Regulations relevant statutory provisions of the Health and Safety at work etc., Act 1974.

 The OSD's initial responsibilities included the establishment of the Safety Case Regulations; a thorough review of existing safety legislation and the move towards a goal setting regulatory regime.

 OSD became part of the HSE's new Hazardous Installations Directorate in 1999; it became part of the new Energy Division in 2013.

 OSHCR (Occupational Safety & Health Consultants Register)

-The HSE currently administrates the Occupational Safety & Health Consultants Register (OSHCR), a central register of registered safety consultants within the United Kingdom.
+The HSE currently administers the Occupational Safety & Health Consultants Register (OSHCR), a central register of registered safety consultants within the United Kingdom.
 The intention of the HSE is to pass responsibility of operating the register to the relevant trade & professional bodies once the register is up and running.

+Building Safety Regulator

+The HSE currently administers the Building Safety Regulator (BSR), a regulator of safety standards in buildings.
+However, this will change on 27 January 2026, when the BSR becomes a standalone regulator.